mascaldotfr/CoRT/deploy/README.managed.md

 Just upload the tarball and extract it in the web root directory of you website (most often in the `public_html` directory).

-You can now visit https://example.com/CoRT/ and check out if eveything is all right.
+You can now visit https://example.com/CoRT/ and check out if everything is all right.

 ## Setting a cronjob